September 17, 2020

-It has been predicted that the majority of workers will return to offices this month.
-But, as workers’ footsteps populate office floors once more, employers must navigate a number of potential risks to ensure they are ‘COVID-19 secure’.
+As workers’ begin to populate office floors once more, employers must navigate a number of potential risks to ensure they are ‘COVID-19 secure’.
 As a result, the subject of ‘employee testing’ has made headlines, with the decision over whether employers can, or should, test their employees becoming an area of contention.

 At present, there is no government guidance requiring employers to test their employees.
 Except in a few limited circumstances, only those currently exhibiting symptoms of COVID-19 can request a free test from the NHS.
 As such, if an employer wants to routinely test employees, it will need to be sourced and paid for privately.